 Kirk Pearson (b.
 1994) is an award-winning multimedia artist and researcher, who spends roughly half his time making new things and the other half taking stuff apart.
 Kirk spends a lot of time telling stories via new technologies, and every once and a while, inventing them.

 He does not like writing in the third person.

-A lot of my musical career is spent tinkering.
+A lot of my creative career is spent tinkering.
 From classical scores to film soundtracks, I like to experiment with the sonic qualities of everyday objects.
 I've composed pieces for sampled cattle auctioneers, sound designed car commercials using blenders, and rigged up tightropes with electromagnets, treating them like oversized guitar strings.
 My work for advertising has appeared on content produced for Greenpeace, Nike, Ford, TED, and many more.
 Films I have scored for have received accolades from Cleveland International Film Festival, Cannes, Balkanima and several others.

 This tinkering has also led me through a career in research.
 My methodology often includes creative and unexpected uses of electronic tools, such as modeling seismic data with audio processing algorithms, building virtual humans to assess how children speak, or using CT scanners to investigate how trilobites moved.
 I've served as visiting researcher in Human-Computer Interaction at both CMU and UW, and recently published a paper in paleontology with the American Museum of Natural History.
 In the humanities, I often write about film, music theory, and a considerably more niche interest of mine-- theme park narratology.

-- BIT's fifth album, "the first time i saw lenna" will be released in April 2017.
+- BIT's fifth album, "the first time i saw lenna" was released in April 2017.

 People That Do Great Work That I Appreciate: